Robin Bell (scientist): Career and impact

 Bell's contributions to polar science also include the initiation of major technological developments: for example, Bell co-founded the first aerogeophysical research facility and conducted the first academic experimental demonstration of gravity with a small aircraft.
 Together with LDEO Polar Geophysics engineers, Bell developed IcePod, a bracket-mounted instrumentation suite that can be flown by LC130 aircraft operated in Greenland and Antarctica.

 Bell also has initiated and led major research programs on the Hudson River for Columbia University.
 One of her major projects has been to assemble and lead Lamont's Hudson Valley Estuary Project team to map the Hudson River from Staten Island to Albany.
 The team defined crucial habitats and contaminated deposits and also discovered dozens of sunken ships and artifacts dating back to the Revolutionary War.

 Bell also has contributed to the enhancement of diversity in science & engineering, and in particular, to the advancement of women in science.
 She was Director of ADVANCE at The Earth Institute of Columbia University a National Science Foundation (USA)-funded program intended to Expand Opportunities for Women in Science & Engineering; and she led an experiment in institutional transformation at Columbia University and affiliates in the Northeastern USA.
 She also is an advocate of education, integrating outreach, public education, and higher education through initiatives such as the Earth2Class education resource for teachers and Polar Explorer: Sea Level, an app released by the LDEO Polar exploration group.

 In total Bell has contributed to over 100 peer-reviewed publications, as well as US Senate testimonies, National Academy reports and popular media publications.
 She is a Fellow of the American Geophysical Union, and has held a number of advisory committee memberships and directorships.
-She is currently Co-Chair of the US National Academy of Science Committee on the Development of a Strategic Vision for the U.S. Antarctic Program, Past President of AGU Crysphere Science Division, and AGU President-Elect, 2017–2019.
+She is currently Co-Chair of the US National Academy of Sciences Committee on the Development of a Strategic Vision for the U.S. Antarctic Program, Past President of AGU Crysphere Science Division, and AGU President-Elect, 2017–2019.